JustinGOSSES/sideproject_planning/README.md

 - Started markdown file with ideas for page that brings together all the sources I check for sea kayaking, whitewater paddling, flat water paddle boarding, and surfing. <a href="https://github.com/JustinGOSSES/sideproject_planning/blob/master/water_activities_dashboard_houston.md">https://github.com/JustinGOSSES/sideproject_planning/blob/master/water_activities_dashboard_houston.md</a>
   - And built <a href="https://github.com/JustinGOSSES/water_check_houston">little page with collection of iframes & visualizations</a> of frequently checked inforrmation sources before paddling.
 - Observable notebook that uses USGS water guage API and personal experiences regarding when water is too high or fast for certain trips and plots the historical periods when trips were or weren't possible on a time series chart.
+- Exploration of state of the art of open source wave-related deep-learning with surf focus.

 #### "AsBigAs" API
 - A tiny javascript library that returns comparisons for length, height, area, volume, and weight based on data in JSONs or CSVs.
 For example, "The interior of the van has the same volume as 1523 average pineapples." draft in private repo https://github.com/JustinGOSSES/AsBigAs/blob/main/README.md